Science Advisor to the President

-The Science Advisor to the President is an individual charged with providing advisory opinions and analysis on science and technology matters to the President of the United States.
-The first Science Advisor, Vannevar Bush, chairman of the Office of Scientific Research and Development, served Presidents Franklin Delano Roosevelt and Harry S. Truman from 1941 to 1951.
-President Truman created the President's Science Advisory Committee in 1951, establishing the chairman of this committee as the President's Science Advisor.
-This committee continued under Presidents Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, and Richard M. Nixon until 1973.
+The science advisor to the president is an individual charged with providing advisory opinions and analysis on science and technology matters to the president of the United States.
+The first science advisor, Vannevar Bush, chairman of the Office of Scientific Research and Development, served presidents Franklin Delano Roosevelt and Harry S. Truman from 1941 to 1951.
+President Truman created the President's Science Advisory Committee in 1951, establishing the chairman of this committee as the president's science advisor.
+This committee continued under presidents Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, and Richard M. Nixon until 1973.
 Nixon terminated the committee rather than appointing a replacement for his advisor who had resigned.
-The US Congress established the Office of Science and Technology Policy in 1976, re-establishing Presidential Science Advisors to the present day.
+The US Congress established the Office of Science and Technology Policy in 1976, re-establishing presidential science advisors to the present day.

-The current advisor is Arati Prabhakar, who has served as the 12th director of the White House Office of Science and Technology Policy (OSTP) since October 3, 2022.
+The current advisor is Michael Kratsios, who is serving as the 13th director of the White House Office of Science and Technology Policy (OSTP) since 2025.